Sydenham Hill, Southwark/Lewisham

 With the attraction of the palace and the benefit of the railway, numerous villas were built on the hill, especially in the third quarter of the 19th century, some of which were themselves pretentiously palatial.

 South of the station, Kingswood House was remodelled in the 1890s as a stone-faced baronial castle for the founder of the Bovril company.
-The grounds were sold for development after the Second World War and the house is now a community centre.
+The grounds were sold for development after the Second World War and the house is now a council-owned amenity (in need of regeneration at the time of writing).

 Shown in the photograph at the top of this article, Sydenham Hill Wood constitutes a surviving fragment of the Great North Wood that once stretched from Croydon to Camberwell.
 It possesses a rich mosaic of ancient and recent woodland and is home to woodpeckers and warblers, bamboo and bluebells.
 Dulwich and Sydenham Hill golf course lies to the north.